Women who insulted Jay Scott's moko kauae told to apologise

 Scott suspected the women would have seen her speak out on social or news media platforms this week.

-She wants to meet with them and educate them of the mana and history behind moko kauae.
+She wants to meet with them and educate them about the mana and history behind moko kauae.

 "And just to get an understanding of what made them feel the need to come up to me.
 An apology would be great and lovely, but yeah, I'm not holding my breath.